Oxford Owl Log in details

-PE - Mondays and Tuesdays for Spring term 1 for Reception; year 1 will be a Tuesday and a Thursday (This may change each half term, so please check back).
+PE - PE will take place on Tuesdays and Thursdays.
 Please ensure PE kits are in school each day though.
 We send them home each half term.
 Reminder that trainers, not the black 'plimsoll' type shoes are required please.
 If you are unsure about the PE kit, please check the website or contact the office.
 A reminder that earrings CANNOT be worn for PE lessons; your child can remove their own if they are able to.
 If not, please remove before school.
 Staff are unable to remove/reinsert earrings.

 Children are issued with school reading books and a reading record book.
-Books will be changed on Tuesdays and Fridays, but please send them in each day to school as we try and read as often as we can.
+Books will be changed on Tuesdays, but please send them in each day to school as we try and read as often as we can.

 At Walton, we use Rainbow Readers as a reading reward scheme, to support with reading at home.
 Reading is such a vital skill for life, and one that is essential for accessing the curriculum further up the school.
 We are a book loving school, and really hope are children will become passionate and avid readers too!
 Each time your child reads 25 times at home, they get a different coloured badge.
 200 reads gives the children a highly coveted gold badge.
 We count a maximum of 7 home reads each week - so, even though you may read more often, you only need to do a daily summary in the record book.

 We ask that children are read with at least 5 times a week at home, but ideally each day.
 This can take many forms and doesn't need to always be 'school books' - books from home, magazines, e-readers, audiobooks, even cookery books all make interesting ways to access a wide range of vocabulary.
 If your child is a reluctant reader at home, do let us know - we have lots of strategies to support with this.